jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-is-manual-penetration-testing/index.md

 by experts
 that vulnerability scanning cannot replace.
-(If you want to take the first step in security by trying a scan with our automated tools, request our [21-day free trial](https://app.fluidattacks.com/SignUp)).
+(If you want to take the first step in security by trying a scan with our vulnerability scanning software, request our [21-day free trial](https://app.fluidattacks.com/SignUp)).
 It is striking how many believe that both are the same thing.
 But there are indeed scammers in the market,